sudorandom/kmcd.dev/content/posts/2026/protobuf-varint-vs-fixed/index.md

 ---
-title: "Varints Save Bytes.
-Fixed Integers Save CPU"
+title: "The CPU Cost of Protobuf Varints in Go"
 date: "2026-08-04T10:00:00Z"
 categories: ["article"]
 tags: ["protobuf", "go", "performance", "software-architecture"]
-description: "Do fixed-size integers really serialize faster than varints?
-We measure the encoding and decoding overhead with Go and vtproto benchmarks."
+description: "Do fixed-size integers serialize faster than varints?
+We benchmark the CPU overhead of continuation-bit parsing using Go, vtprotobuf, and hyperpb."
 slug: "protobuf-varint-vs-fixed"
 cover: "cover.svg"
 images: ["/posts/protobuf-varint-vs-fixed/cover.svg"]